2021 South African unrest: Roads

 Road closures on both the N3 and N2 have affected the transportation of goods from the east coast into provinces in the north.
 This affects the transportation of goods to landlocked countries in Africa including Botswana, Zimbabwe and Zambia.

 Multiple logistics and fuel companies declared forced temporary closure of their operations in KZN, citing fears of continued looting, hijackings, truck burnings, and social unrest that could further impact business operations, adding to more costs sustained from the looting and damage to property.
 During the riots there were reports of xenophobic attacks targeting foreign truck drivers along the N3.

 The unrest coincided with the worst of the violence during the 2021 Cape Town taxi conflict which was believed to be unrelated to the events in KwaZulu-Natal and Gauteng.

 Container ports

-The container ports of Richards Bay and Durban have ceased operations.
-Containers in the port of Durban have been plundered.
+The container ports of Richards Bay and Durban ceased operations.
+Containers in the port of Durban were plundered.
 After several attacks on trucks, the N3 Highway, which links port Durban with Johannesburg, was closed on 10 July.

 The unrest coincided with the Transnet ransomware attack that also contributed to shutting down the Durban container port.
 The ransomware attack is believed to have been unrelated to the unrest.